N1ghtF1re/Bsuir-Additional-Api/README.md

 </p>

 ## About the project
 This project expands of the standard API for BSUIR IIS.
-Includes, for example, a search for free audiences.
+Includes, for example, a search for free audiences, news api.

 ## Functionality
 - Search for free auditoriums